sableeyed/NolvusDashboard/README.md

 If you have found a bug or have a suggestion, open an issue or join the [discord](https://discord.gg/RmTsQcU8WV)

 # OS Compatibility
-- Arch Base
+## Tested and working on the following systems
-- NixOS - With workarounds
+- Arch based distros
-- Debian Base - In Testing
+- Ubuntu/Debian based distros
-- Ubuntu Base
+- Fedora based distros
-- Fedora Base - In Testing
+- Bazzite*

 # TODO
 - ChangeLogFrame